-Once in Rome the first stop will be the Colosseum, where you will have the possibility to visit it inside or just walk outside of it.
+Once in Rome the first stop will be the Colosseum, where you will have the possibility to visit it inside, prepurchasing the tickets (finding the official link in our site's home page), with a specific entrance time between 09.50 and 10.30 am. (appx. waiting time 10-15 mnts) or just walk outside of it.
 From the Colosseum will keep driving to Aventine Hill where we will stop for a nice view to Palatine Hill with its Emperor Houses and the Circus Maximus down below.
-Will drive then to another of the 7 hills of Rome called Capitoline, where you have a breathtaking view on the Roman Forum, the old city center, then will drive to Venice Square passing by Victor Emanuel Monument, known as the "wedding cake" for a picture stop and then will arrive at the Pantheon.
+Will drive then to another of the 7 hills of Rome called Capitoline, where you have a breathtaking view on the Roman Forum, the old city center, then will drive to Venice Square passing by Victor Emanuel Monument, known as the "Wedding cake" for a picture stop and then will arrive at the Pantheon.
 Time to visit this amazing Ist C. B.C.
 Temple, now a Church, where Victor Emanuel II and Raphael paintor are buried and then will drive to the most famous fountain of Rome, Trevi, in order to throw your coin inside.
 Spanish Steps passing by on the way towards the Vatican, where before visiting it, will stop for lunch (not incld) in a typical restaurant, suggested by your Driver or free time for lunch on your own.
 After lunch will drive you to the Vatican Museum (closed on Sunday) where you can visit it, the Sistine Chapel and St. Peter's Basilica by yourselves or by hiring, at extra cost, a licensed English speaking Guide, who will take you inside for a private 2 hours tour, at addtl cost (We suggest you to pre purchase the Vatican Museum Tickets, since 2 months in advance, at the following site in order to "Skip" the line: www.vatican.va for a 02.00 p.m.
 (14.00) entrance.
-The cost is Euro 20 each adult and Euro 12 each kid from 6 to 18 yrs).
+The cost is Euro 21 each adult and Euro 12 each kid from 6 to 18 yrs).

 At the end of the Vatican Tour, around 04.00 p.m. you will be driven back to Civitavecchia Port and dropped off at 05.00 p.m. appx. in front of the ship again.